Silverstring-Predatar/confluence-syncer/README.md

-# Confluence Markdown Sync Action
+# Sync Markdown to Confluence

-This Action copies the contents of a Markdown `.md` file or folder to a Confluence Cloud Page, with more features.
+This Action copies the contents of a Markdown `.md` file or folder to a Confluence cloud parent page, with more features.

 ## Getting Started